riyadashoriya/On-Line-Shoppie/README.md

 # On-line-shoppie

-Android Application where you can put things on Sale!
+Android Application which can be used to put things on Sale!

 Eclipse - JAVA -XML - Parse (for database connectivity)